Railways Completes 95 Percent Rehabilitation Work Of Sibbi-Khost Section - UrduPoint

 The section was scheduled to be completed in 2019, but due to slow development work, the department was not able to complete rehabilitation work on time, he added.

-The official said the Ministry of Railways has actively pursued the revival of Pakistan Railways infrastructure and had undertaken steps to rebuild the Sibbi-Khost section.
+The official said the Ministry of Railways had actively pursued the revival of Pakistan Railways infrastructure and undertaken steps to rebuild the Sibbi-Khost section.

 He said that the eight bridges of Pakistan Railways were destroyed by extremists resulting non-availability of the suitable transportation facility to the people of the area.